JC-Delmas/SearchTandem/README.md

 # SearchTandem
 SearchTandem is a pipeline for processing paired-end FASTQ sequencing files to detect tandem repeats at the C9ORF72 locus, developed for CHU de Nîmes.
+Please note that this script is designed for the specific use of the Laboratoire de Biochimie et de Biologie Moléculaire at CHU de Nîmes.
+It is possible that adaptations (such as file paths) may need to be made for the program to work in another work environment.

 ## **Introduction**